OsvaldoSan/CARDIAC_VM/README.md

 # How to Use This Application

+# Package option: The easiest way

+In this option you can go to the releases part of GitHub and look for the last realese.
+There you can find a **Debian package** to install, or a **Windows package**.
+The installation is as easy as any other package of your operating system.
+If you want to go to the binary option, you can follow the instructions below.

 ## Binary Option

 To use this version on Windows or Linux, you need to install the most recent version of the Java Runtime Environment.
 You can find it at[java](https://www.java.com/en/).